Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Biden ratcheted up the pressure on Israel during his State of the Union address.
 While acknowledging that “Israel has a right to go after Hamas” and recognizing the families of hostages invited to attend the speech, he also implicitly criticized Israel’s conduct of the war.
 “To the leadership of Israel, I say this: Humanitarian assistance cannot be a secondary consideration or a bargaining chip,” Biden said.
 “Protecting and saving innocent lives has to be a priority.”

-He announced the U.S. would build a pier in Gaza to facilitate aid distribution, which would be shipped from Cyprus.
+He announced that the U.S. would build a pier in Gaza to facilitate the distribution of aid, which would be shipped from Cyprus.

 Biden also said he was “working nonstop to establish an immediate ceasefire that would last for six weeks” and restated his position that a two-state solution is the only path “that guarantees peace between Israel and all of its Arab neighbors, including Saudi Arabia.”